Skip to content

 Failure semantics are mode-aware:

-• Observer failures lose only side effects; the next hook still runs
+• Observer failures stop that callback; completed external side effects remain, and the next hook still runs

 • Collector failures lose only that hook's contributed items